Near Victor in Ontario County, New York — The American Northeast (Mid-Atlantic)

 Marker series.
 Historic New York marker series.

 Location.
 43° 0.883′ N, 77° 28.812′ W. Marker is near Victor, New York, in Ontario County.
 Marker can be reached from Governor Thomas E. Dewey Thruway (Interstate 90 at milepost 353), 9.2 miles east of Genesee Expressway (Interstate 390), on the right when traveling east.
-Touch for map.
 The marker is located at the Parking/Rest Area (milepost 353) accessible from the eastbound lanes of I-90.
 The Parking/Rest Area is located between the 46 (Rochester) & 45 (Rochester - Victor) exits.
+Touch for map.
 Marker is in this post office area: Victor NY 14564, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Home of Sgt.
 Amos Woodin (approx. 0.4 miles away); Fisher Homestead (approx. 0.6 miles away); Pabos (approx. 0.7 miles away); Camp Site (approx. 0.7 miles away); Fishers (approx. ¾ mile away); Pumphouse (approx. 0.8 miles away); New York Central Station at Main Street Fishers (approx. 0.8 miles away); Cobblestone Pumphouse at Fishers Station (approx. 0.8 miles away).
 Touch for a list and map of all markers in Victor.